safialtamash-khan/safialtamash-khan/README.md

 - 🌱 I’m currently learning **MERN Stack**

-- 👨‍💻 All of my projects are available at [https://github.com/safialtamash-khan?tab=repositories]GitHub
+- 👨‍💻 All of my projects are available at [https://github.com/safialtamash-khan?tab=repositories] GitHub

 - 💬 Ask me about **React**